faassen/secretweblog_zola/content/posts/python-based-configuration-in-a-grok-near-you.md

 tags = ["grok", "framework"]
 +++

-# Python-based configuration in a Grok near you

 BFG 1.2 offers [imperative
 configuration](http://plope.com/Members/chrism/bfg_12_imperative_config):
 doing configuration not in ZCML but in Python.
 The declarative